EngineerMithu/EngineerMithu/README.md

 #### Software Developer

-I’m an independent web developer with more than 3 years experience of front end and back end web development.
+I’m an independent web developer with more than 1 year experience of front end and back end web development.
 I also experience in Graphics design.
 I think that "A creationist in every sense of the world".
 I love to do web programming, learning new things.
 I’m a very hard worker like to getting risks and challenges.
 I’m strongly experienced in HTML5, CSS3, Bootstrap4, convert PSD /JPEG to HTML, JavaScript, jQuery, PHP(Laravel), MySQL, as well as Adobe Photoshop and Illustrator.
 I've experienced in a responsive design that supports any device.
 I always work on clients' satisfaction.

 Skills: HTML / CSS/JS/Bootstrap/Ajax/PHP/Laravel